vittorioorlandi/STA663_FIFA_GP/README.md

 A basic example is shown below, where X is an $n \times p$ numpy array of covariates and $Y$ is an $n \times 1$ array of outputs.
 See mwe.py for a more details.
+The *first* time you call the function `FIFA_GP`, cppimport will check whether you have a compiled C++ module to sample the GP.
+If not, the C++ files will be compled for you (this will take a few seconds), and future calls to `FIFA_GP` will use that complied file.

 ```python
 import numpy as np